Yusuf-Abol/pathoscopy-chatbot/README.md

 ## Overview

-> PathoScopy is a medical question-answering chatbot built using a Retrieval-Augmented Generation (RAG) approach.
-It retrieves  relevant medical text passages from a curated corpus and generates responses grounded in the provided context.
-The project focuses on cardiovascular conditions, including cardiogenic shock and related disorders.
+> A domain-specific Retrieval-Augmented Generation (RAG) chatbot built to provide medical insights from a curated dataset of scientific abstracts.
+The model, powered by Phi-3-mini and FAISS, retrieves relevant context before generating human-like, citation-supported answers.

 ## Key Features